ph-root/SMTPFINDER/README.md

 [ Setup ]

+FOR LINUX OR LINUX2 :

 pip3 install -r requirements.txt

+FOR WINDOWS OR TERMUX :

+pip install -r requirements.txt

 [ Running ]

+FOR LINUX OR LINUX2 :

 python3 smtpfinder.py

+FOR WINDOWS OR TERMUX :

+python smtpfinder.py

+[authintication]

 user = ghostsarmy

 pass = ghostsarmy

 [Tips] do not overuse this program !!!